 17 Apr 7 small steps to help your immune system

-We have never talked about our health more than at the present.
-Whilst there is no medicine, supplement or therapy that can protect you from COVID-19, there are easy and sensible steps you can take to help make sure your immune system is as strong as possible.
+We have never talked about our health more than we have recently.
+Whilst there is no medicine or supplement that can protect you from COVID-19, there are easy and sensible steps you can take to help make sure your immune system is as strong as possible.

 At HRI Herbal Medicine, we’re firm believers in using the power of nature rather than pharmaceuticals to help boost the immune system wherever possible.

-As we know from government advice, the only way to reduce the likelihood of succumbing to Coronavirus is to stay home, maintain social distancing, wash your hands thoroughly and cough or sneeze into quickly disposed of tissues.
+As we know from government advice, the only way to reduce the likelihood of succumbing to Coronavirus is to have your jabs, wash your hands thoroughly and cough or sneeze into quickly disposed of tissues.

 But if you want to boost your immune system and be as resistant as possible to everyday illnesses, here is a roundup of our favourite small steps you can take to help stay well: